Create Sales Analytics Using the Wizard

 - Confirm that you want to delete the app.

 - Repeat this for all other apps you might have created, except Analytics for Sales Managers.
 You want to have a clean org with only one app before you move to the next unit.

 But for now, you’re happy, and Laura and the CEO should be ecstatic!
 It’s time to switch from coffee to champagne!

 But wait!
-Just as you pop the cork on your champagne, your bubble bursts.
 You decide to check dashboards that show how the sales team is doing against its quota.
-You go to the apps tab in Analytics Studio, find your app, and open the Company Overview dashboard.
+You go to Analytics Studio, run your app, and open the Company Overview dashboard.
 But...

 You can see the forecast, but you can’t see how your team’s doing against its quota!
 Oh no!
 You forgot that you store and track data about the sales team’s quotas in a tool outside Salesforce.
-Never fear: You’ll learn how to import the data into Sales Analytics in the next unit.
+For the moment, your bubble bursts, but never fear: You’ll learn how to import the data into Sales Analytics in the next unit.